 Early Draft Review: A 30 to 90 day review period when a draft of the Specification is made available to the public for review and comment.

 Executive Committee (EC): The Members who guide the evolution of the Java technologies.
 The EC represents a cross-section of both major stakeholders and other Members of the Java Community.
 EC Members must be elected or ratified by votes of the JCP Members in order to serve on the EC.
-The EC Policies and Procedures are in Section 6 of the JCP.
+The EC Policies and Procedures are in the EC Standing Rules.
 Note that, before JCP 2.9, "Executive Committee" could refer to either or both of two separate Committees which guided the evolution of the Java platforms: the SE/EE Executive Committee (for JSRs relating to Standard Edition or Enterprise Edition) and the ME Executive Committee (for JSRs relating to Micro Edition).
 To read more, visit the Executive Committee page.